swcarpentry/shell-novice/_episodes/05-loop.md

 shows what happens when the modified loop is executed, and demonstrates how the judicious use of `echo` is a good debugging technique.

-![The for loop "for filename in *.dat; do echo cp $filename original-$filename;
+![The for loop "for filename in *.txt; do echo cp $filename original-$filename;
-done" will successively assign the names of all "*.dat" files in your current directory to the variable "$filename" and then execute the command.
-With the files "basilisk.dat", "minotaur.dat" and "unicorn.dat" in the current directory the loop will successively call the echo command three times and print three
+done" will successively assign the names of all "*.txt" files in your current directory to the variable "$filename" and then execute the command.
+With the files "bowerbird.txt", "dunnock.txt", "python.txt", "shark.txt", "toad.txt" and "wildcat.txt" in the current directory the loop will successively call the echo command six times and print six
+lines: "cp bowerbird.txt original-bowerbird.txt",
-lines: "cp basislisk.dat original-basilisk.dat", then "cp minotaur.dat
+then "cp dunnock.txt original-dunnock.txt",
+"cp python.txt original-python.txt",
+"cp shark.txt original-shark.txt",
+"cp toad.txt original-toad.txt",
-original-minotaur.dat" and finally "cp unicorn.dat
+and finally "cp wildcat.txt original-wildcat.txt"](../fig/shell_script_for_loop_flow_chart.svg)
-original-unicorn.dat"](../fig/shell_script_for_loop_flow_chart.svg)

 ## Nelle's Pipeline: Processing Files